wiese150/Wiese_Unix_Assignment/README.md

 ## Data Processing
 1. First step is to create distinct maize and teosinate genotype files.
 For maize, grep -E "ZMMIL|ZMMLR|ZMMMR" fang_et_al_genotypes.txt > maize_genotypes.txt should do the trick.
 Teosinate uses ZMPBA|ZMPIL|ZMPJA.
 These were added to the header from the original genotypes file (created itself in a separate file) using cat to create the final file for transposition.

+2. Run transpose.awk on the maize and teosinte maize files, transferring the transposed data to new files.
+Will need to then remove the first three lines of header from each using tail -n +4.